-Healthy Futures believes that teaching children how to grow and cook their own food truly sets them up for a life of making healthy food choices.
 That’s why we’ve chosen to support schools in the greater Wellington region to set up and run the Garden to Table programme.

 "I never used to like vegetables until I did Garden to Table - now I ask my mum to buy them, especially broccoli."
 Child from Cannons Creek School.